-During the winter season, hunting is permitted to manage the wildlife within the Reserves boundaries.
-You should definitely wear orange vest and hat though Sundays typically is a "no hunting" day.
-Also, this is one spot that does NOT allow pets even if they are on a leash.
-Please respect this wish since it's not just a local trail but an ecosystem that is fragile and trying to make a comeback in terms of flora/fuana but also its wildlife.
+During the winter season, hunting is permitted to manage the wildlife within the Reserve's boundaries.
+You should definitely wear an orange vest and hat, though Sundays typically are "no hunting" days.
+Also, this is one spot that does NOT allow pets, even if they are on a leash.
+Please respect this wish since it's not just a local trail but an ecosystem that is fragile and trying to make a comeback in terms of flora/fauna but also its wildlife.

-Directions: You can access the Reserve two ways.
+You can access the Reserve two ways.
 The main entrance is off of Quaker Lake Road at the northeastern end of the Reserve.
 If you are driving north along Route 22 from the NYC/Westchester/Brewster region, follow Route 22 all the way up to Pawling until you see signs for North Quaker Lake Road (also known as Duchess Route 68 with blue street sign with "68" on top).
 Take a right onto North Quaker Lake Road.
 About a half mile up the road take a LEFT onto Quaker Lake Road.
 Quaker Lake Road bends and turns slowly through a neighborhood then the small body of water of Quaker Lake (private property so don't park in the town beach lot).
 A short distance up the road after the lake is a dirt/grassy parking area on the left for Pawling Nature Reserve.
-From Quaker Lake Road to lot is 1.2 mile.
-If you are traveling south along Route 22 just follow the same directions except that North Quaker Lake Road will be a LEFT turn off Route 22.
+From Quaker Lake Road to the lot is 1.2 miles.
+If you are traveling south along Route 22, just follow the same directions except that North Quaker Lake Road will be a LEFT turn off Route 22.

-Printable version of the Pawling Nature Reserve page
+version of the Pawling Nature

 If you have any trail updates to